swapUniba/crowd-pulse-app-categorize/README.md

 Simple Crowd Pulse plugin that assigns to each App (stored as personal data with the source "appinfo") its category, reading this information from Google Play.

+You can specify the configuration option "calculate" with one of the following values:
+- all: to get the category of all apps coming from the stream;
+- new: to get the category of the apps with no category (property is null);

+Default value: all.

 Example of usage:

 ```json